 So what does she do with all this unloved food?
 “Leftover herb stems are finely chopped and put through salads as a flavouring,” she explains.
-The Breakfast Bowl features fig leaf-infused yogurt with figs, plums and shiso – after foraging for the figs, Sabine makes a syrup from the leaves and infuses the yogurt with its intense flavour.
+The Breakfast Bowl features fig leaf-infused yoghurt with figs, plums and shiso – after foraging for the figs, Sabine makes a syrup from the leaves and infuses the yoghurt with its intense flavour.
 “When we come to the end of our Heidi Farm Tilsit cheese, we put the rind under vegetable oil and let it sit for five months – it becomes a cheesy oil in which we fry our mushrooms,” explains Sabine.

-At any one time you can find capsicum skins, kale stems or stone fruit kernels being preserved.
+At any one time, you can find capsicum skins, kale stems or stone fruit kernels being preserved.
 The menu is an exercise in ingredient synergy.
 “We use peas on one menu then we put the pea shells under a fermenting brine and add it to a soy milk-based aïoli on the next menu.”

 Sabine turns her Waste Warrior efforts to suppliers’ produce as well.
 “Suppliers share a similar philosophy.
-Our juice supplier Rainy Lane always has leftover pulp so we dehydrate it, then pass it onto our other supplier Nonie’s Food who bakes a bread with the turmeric, ginger and carrot pulp.”
+Our juice supplier Rainy Lane always has leftover pulp so we dehydrate it, then pass it onto our other supplier Nonie’s Food who bakes bread with the turmeric, ginger and carrot pulp.”

 Elsewhere on Australia’s cooking scene, the uptake to reduce waste may not be grabbing headlines but it is happening up and down the dining spectrum.
 Lennox Hastie is co-owner and chef at Firedoor in Sydney’s Surry Hills.
 It’s Australia’s first fire-powered restaurant with a strong focus on the ingredient and a sincere goal to use every part of the animal or vegetable in order to limit waste.

-“Ingredients are increasingly expensive and time consuming to grow, so we need to maximise what we get out of them,” says Lennox.
+“Ingredients are increasingly expensive and time-consuming to grow, so we need to maximise what we get out of them,” says Lennox.
 “Murray Cod is in season so we roast the heads in the wood oven – they’re equally if not more delicious than the rest of the fish.
 We also make our own butter so we use the buttermilk to make ice-cream or use it in a dressing.”

 So how does the home cook make this magic happen?
 It’s not lost on Sabine that it’s easier to reduce waste in a commercial kitchen: “Trying not to waste food is a logistics challenge.
 You need storage space; you need imagination.
 There’s a constant thinking ahead – this is what our grandparents did when they preserved.”